The Best Ways to Improve your Memory

 Is it true that you can increase your memory?… you’ve undoubtedly wished that your memory was a little better if you’ve ever forgotten where you put your keys or blanked out material on critical tests, am I right?

-Well, I have great news for you! there are several things you can do to assist and enhance your memory, fortunately.
+Well, my name is Juan Plamen, and I have great news for you!
+There are several things you can do to assist and enhance your memory, fortunately.

 For example, using a reminder system may obviously be beneficial because you can keep track of all your appointments and meetings by using an online calendar that sends reminders to your phone.